pulzze/autoflow-documentation/docs/ids/action-data-larger/tooltip.md

-This Action compares the two values(first, second) and returns a large value.
+Returns the larger value of two strings or numbers